shipsing/podman-desktop/website/docs/extensions/publish/index.md

 # Packaging and publishing a Podman Desktop extension

-To enable users to install your extension from the catalog, consider push your extension to an Open Container Initiative (OCI) image registry.
+To enable users to install your extension from the catalog, push your extension to an Open Container Initiative (OCI) image registry.
 After pushing your extension, add the extension details to the `podman-desktop-catalog/static/api/extensions.json` file in the [catalog repository](https://github.com/podman-desktop/podman-desktop-catalog).

 #### Prerequisites